-Written protests may also be hand-delivered to CHWD officials or staff at the District Administration Office by 5:30 p.m. on Monday, December 12, 2022, or until the close of the Public Hearing on the night of the Board of Directors meeting, Monday, December 12, 2022, at 6:00 p.m. at the Citrus Heights Community Center, South Flex Room A, 6300 Fountain Square Drive, Citrus Heights, California.
+Written protests may also be hand-delivered to CHWD officials or staff at the District Administration Office by 5:30 p.m. on Tuesday, November 14, 2023, or until the close of the Public Hearing on the night of the Board of Directors meeting, Tuesday, November 14, 2023, at 6:00 p.m. at the Citrus Heights Community Center, East Flex Room A-D, 6300 Fountain Square Drive, Citrus Heights, California.
+Pursuant to California Government Code 53759, challenges to any new, increased, or extended fees or charges are subject to a 120-day statute of limitations.

 The CHWD Administration Office is located at 6230 Sylvan Road, Citrus Heights, CA 95610.
 Office hours are Monday through Thursday, 8:00 a.m. to 5:30 p.m.
-For the latest information from CHWD about the proposed rate adjustments, visit chwd.org/water-rates.
+For the latest information from CHWD about the proposed rate adjustments, visit chwd.org/rates.